1. Collection of your information

 5. Retention of your information

 5.1.
 We keep your information for the longer of the period required in order to meet our legal or regulatory responsibilities, and the period envisaged within our data retention policy.
-We determine the period envisaged within such policy with regard to the Scheme’s operational and legal requirements, such as facilitating the payment of benefits to you or your beneficiaries, calculating and managing the liabilities of the Scheme, and responding to legal claims or regulatory requests.
+For members we determine the period envisaged within such policy with regard to the Scheme’s operational and legal requirements, such as facilitating the payment of benefits to you or your beneficiaries, calculating and managing the liabilities of the Scheme, and responding to legal claims or regulatory requests.

 5.2.
-In general, we will retain your information for 12 years after all entitlements to your benefits cease or, if longer, 6 years after your normal pension age (as defined in the rules of the scheme).
+In general, for members we will retain your information for 12 years after all entitlements to your benefits cease or, if longer, 6 years after your normal pension age (as defined in the rules of the scheme).
 For example, information will be retained for 12 years after the death of a member and their beneficiaries (if any).

 6. Your rights